Marques Houston: 2014–present: White Party, soundtracks and Me

 Following the release of his previous album, Houston reunited with IMx and did some touring.
 Changing their name back to Immature, the band released a new single called "Let Me Find Out" in late 2014.
 Their comeback EP titled Remember was released in early 2015.
 Later that year, Houston released the solo single "Need You" from the soundtrack of his film Will to Love.

 In 2016, Houston released a new single "Complete Me" to digital/streaming outlets.
 He premiered a music video for the song in September.
 The track was slated to be the first single off his album White Party, set for release later that year.
 However, this album never materialized.
 In 2017, Houston recorded a trio of new songs for the film 'Til Death Do Us Part, for which he wrote the screenplay.
 His song "Together" was released as a single from the soundtrack.

 After nine years, Houston released a new album titled Me on February 4, 2022.
 His follow up EP, Me: Dark Water, was released on November 4, 2022.

+On January 9, 2026, Houston released the single "Only Me".
+He released the single "Hijacked" on April 17, 2026.